Accio/MCBDD/index.md

 ## Preparation

-To prepare for the course, please (1) check that you have acquired required prior knowledge, (2) be aware that the lecture will take place on Zoom, (3) fill the pre-course survey (optional) and (4) make sure that you have to commit enough time to the course.
+To prepare for the course, please (1) check that you have acquired required prior knowledge, (2) be aware that the lecture will take place virtually on *Zoom*, (3) fill the pre-course survey (optional), and (4) make sure that you can commit enough time to the course.

 First, you should be familiar with the content covered by the course series [*Introduction to Applied Mathematics and Informatics In Drug Discovery*](https://www.amidd.ch) that run in fall semesters.
 Slides of that course are available in the link.